-At this time, Ecology's preliminary decision is to remove the 115% forebay criterion for a period up to three years (Alternative 2).
+At this time, Ecology's decision is to remove the 115% forebay criterion for a period up to three years (Alternative 2) during the spring spill season.
 This action coincides with the Spill Agreement that aims to benefit salmon and hydropower.
 Additionally, Ecology will adjust the 12 h averaging method to match the State of Oregon's method.
 This would have little effect in the operations of the federal dams and would ease the spill operations, as well as TDG monitoring and reporting requirements.
 Washington would require TDG limited by the 12 h average to be conducted using the 12 highest hourly averages in a day rather than the highest average calculated from 12 consecutive hourly averages.
+The maximum TDG level must not exceed an average of 125% as measured over 2 hours during the 12 highest hourly measurements in a calendar day.

-Given that dam and salmon managers have not previously provided voluntary spill to 120% due to the potential for higher TDG levels to increase symptoms of gas bubble trauma in juvenile salmon, steelhead, and non-listed aquatic species, continued monitoring for gas bubble trauma will occur.
+Given that dam and salmon managers have not previously provided voluntary (fish passage) spill to 120% due to the potential for higher TDG levels to increase symptoms of gas bubble trauma in juvenile salmon, steelhead, and non-listed aquatic species; monitoring for gas bubble trauma will continue to be required.